-On December 01, 2020 EMA announced that EMA's human medicines committee (CHMP) has started a 'rolling review' of Janssen-Cilag International/ Johnson & Johnson N.V COVID-19 Ad26.COV2.S vaccine [8].
-On February 03 2021 CHMP has started a rolling review of NVX-CoV2373, a COVID-19 vaccine being developed by Novavax CZ AS (a subsidiary of Novavax, Inc.), and on February 12th a rolling review of CVnCoV, a COVID-19 vaccine being developed by CureVac AG [9, 10].
+On February 03 2021 CHMP has started a rolling review of NVX-CoV2373, a COVID-19 vaccine being developed by Novavax CZ AS (a subsidiary of Novavax, Inc.), and on February 12th a rolling review of CVnCoV, a COVID-19 vaccine being developed by CureVac AG [6, 7].
+On March 4, 2021 CHMP has started a rolling review of Sputnik V COVID-19 vaccine developed by Russia's Gamaleya National Centre of Epidemiology and Microbiology [8].

-As of 8 January 2021, the EC concluded contracts with different vaccine manufactures to build a diversified portfolio of COVID-19 vaccines for EU citizens: with AstraZeneca (400 million doses), Sanofi-GSK (300 million doses), Johnson and Johnson (400 million doses), BioNTech-Pfizer (600 million doses), CureVac (405 million doses) and Moderna (160 million doses).
-The EC has concluded exploratory talks with the pharmaceutical company Novavax with a view to purchasing up to 200 million doses and with Valneva with a view to purchase up to 60 million doses, https://ec.europa.eu/commission/presscorner/detail/en/QANDA 20 2467.
+As of March 12 2021, the EC concluded contracts with different vaccine manufactures to build a diversified portfolio of COVID-19 vaccines for EU citizens: with AstraZeneca (400 million doses), Sanofi-GSK (300 million doses), Johnson and Johnson/Janssen Pharmaceuticals (400 million doses), BioNTech-Pfizer (600 million doses), CureVac (405 million doses) and Moderna (160 million doses).
+The EC has concluded exploratory talks with the pharmaceutical company Novavax with a view to purchasing up to 200 million doses and with Valneva with a view to purchase up to 60 million doses, https://ec.europa.eu/commission/presscorner/detail/en/QANDA\20\2467.

-As of February 12, 2021, out of these seven COVID-19 candidate vaccines contracted for EU, six are investigated in phase 3 RCTs, and one in phase 1/2 study:
+As of March 9, 2021, out of these eight COVID-19 candidate vaccines contracted or exploratory talks has concluded for EU, six are investigated in phase 3 RCTs, one in phase 2b and one in phase 1/2 study:

-- 1. Moderna Therapeutics/NIAID (RNA LNP-encapsulated mRNA vaccine encoding S protein); - University of Oxford/AstraZeneca (Non-Replicating Viral Vector ChAdOx1 (AZD1222) vaccine); - 3.
+- 1. Moderna Therapeutics/NIAID (RNA LNP-encapsulated mRNA vaccine encoding S protein); - 2.
+University of Oxford/AstraZeneca (Non-Replicating Viral Vector ChAdOx1 (AZD1222) vaccine); - 3.
 BioNTech/Fosun Pharma/Pfizer (RNA 3 LNP-mRNAs vaccine); - 4.
 Janssen Pharmaceuticals/Johnson & Johnson (Non-Replicating Viral Vector Ad26COVS1 vaccine); - 5.
 Novavax (Protein Subunit, VLP-recombinant protein nanoparticle vaccine + Matrix M); - 6.
-CureVac (RNA based vaccine, CVnCov2) vaccine, all in phase 3 RCTs and - 7.
-Sanofi-GSK (Protein Subunit, with adjuvant 1 vaccine), in phase 1/2.
+CureVac (RNA based vaccine, CVnCov2) vaccine, all in phase 3 RCTs; - 7.
+Sanofi-GSK (Protein Subunit, with adjuvant 1 vaccine), in phase 2b; - 8.
+Valneva (Inactivated virus), in phase /2 study.